 CA472 SRDII CA MT MP on SRDC Indicator for RMDR and REPE

 Jacques received recently a support question concerning the SRDII indicator usage for the MT564.
-Currently the SRD II CA MP that was published earlier this year does not say anything about filling the SRD Indicators for MT 564 message with function REPE and RMDR whilst the indicator does exist in the seev.035 CAPA message.
+Currently the SRD II CA MP that was published earlier this year does not say anything about filling the SRD Indicators for MT 564 message with function REPE and RMDR whilst the indicator does not exist in the seev.035 CAPA message.

 Should the MP be amended to include a reference to REPE and RMDR ?